 Getting ready photos usually happen at your venue, in the bride’s room.
 They show just the finishing touches of your hair and makeup, and then your family or bridesmaids helping you into your dress.

-Add More Time Here If: You or your fiancée are getting ready somewhere other than your venue.
+Add More Time Here If: You are getting ready somewhere other than your ceremony venue, or if you are wanting bridal photos taken after you get dressed.

 This will be one of the only times you two will get to be alone together on your wedding day.
 It can be a very special moment you get to share together.
 It’s also when we’ll be able to really take some good photos without family members and guests needing your attention.